Rules and Regulations – 43nd Annual Greater Niagara Fish Odyssey in Memory of Jamie Brolinski

 12. Grand Prize Classic Challenge: In an effort to add excitement to the Fish Odyssey, a special Grand Prize Challenge will be held on awards night.
 Instead of the largest fish overall winning the Grand Prize, the first place anglers in each of the species categories will be placed into a container and randomly selected for Grand Prize consideration.
 For the category selected, each place will then move up one slot in the ranking.

-13. Eligible anglers: Anyone under 12 years old may only register as a Junior; 12 to 15 year olds have the option of registering as a Junior or Adult.
+13. Eligible anglers: Anyone under 10 years old may only register as a Junior; 10 to 15 year olds have the option of registering as a Junior or Adult.
 Only one division may be entered.
-If 16 years of age or older, you must register in the adult division and carry a valid angling license in the waters you intend to fish, follow rules.
+If 16 years of age or older, you must register in the adult division and carry a valid angling license in the waters you fish, following all rules.

 14. All contestants agree to the use of their name and/or photograph in any advertising or promotion associated with this derby without compensation or notification.
-For further information contact the Greater Niagara Fish Odyssey at NTCC, 10 Rainbow Blvd., Niagara Falls, NY 14303 or call (716) 282-8992 Ext.
-303. One website that’s a good source of info is www.fishodyssey.net.
+For further information contact the Greater Niagara Fish Odyssey at Destination Niagara USA, 10 Rainbow Blvd., Niagara Falls, NY 14303 or call (716) 282-8992 Ext.
+303. The website is www.fishodyssey.net.
 Special LOTSA Prize: $500 will be awarded to the LOTSA member entered in the derby with the largest salmon. $200 will be awarded to the witness of that winning fish (must also be a LOTSA member).
 The LOTSA member must report that they are a LOTSA member at the time of weighing in the fish and it must be acknowledged on the weigh-in form.
-Check out www.lotsa1.org for details or to sign up.
+Check out www.lotsa1.org for details or to join.
 The same applies for Southtowns Walleye members for the Walleye Division – a $500 prize for the largest walleye caught by a SWA member.
 NO $200 witness prize but they must be a SWA member.
 Details at www.southtownswalleye.org or pay an extra $35 when you register.

 Website hosting and domain registration powered by DomainNameSanity.com